Noisy (Binary) Searching: Simple, Fast and Correct: Graph Searching Algorithm

-\begin{lemma} Algorithm~\ref{alg:graph-las-vegas-adversarial} finds the target correctly with probability at least $1-\delta$ after expected number of $\frac{1}{I(p)}(\log_2 n + \bigo(\log \log n) + \bigo(\log 1/\delta))$ queries. \end{lemma} \begin{proof} The time bound applies from Theorem~\ref{thm:graph:lv-distr}.
-We argue about the correctness.
+\begin{proof} We first show correctness.
 Denote by $A \le \frac{\log \frac{1-\delta'}{\delta'}}{\log \frac{1-p}{p}}+1$ the number of yes-answers required to go from a vertex being $1/2$-heavy to being $(1-\delta')$-heavy.
 For now assume that $A \ge 2$, we will deal with the other case later.
 For a non-target vertex $u$ to be declared by the algorithm as the target, it has to observe a suffix of the strategy being a random walk on a 1-dimensional discrete grid $[0, \ldots, A]$ and transition probabilities $p$ for $i \to i+1$ and $1-p$ for $i \to i-1$.
-We consider a random walk starting at position $A/2$ and ending when reaching either $0$ or $A$ and call it a \emph{subphase} (w.l.o.g. we can assume that $A$ is even).
+We consider a random walk starting at position $A/2$ and ending when reaching either $0$ or $A$ and call it a \emph{subphase} (w.l.o.g. assume that $A$ is even).
 Any execution of the algorithm can be partitioned into maximal in terms of containment, disjoint subphases.
 Each subphase starts when one particular heavy vertex $v$ receives $A/2$ more yes-answers than no-answers within the interval in which $v$ is heavy.
 Then, a subphase ends when either the algorithm declares $v$ to be the target or $v$ stops being heavy.
 By the standard analysis of the gamblers ruin problem, each subphase (where the heavy vertex is not the target) has failure probability $\delta''= \frac{1}{1+\left(\frac{1-p}{p}\right)^{A/2}} \le \frac{1}{1+\sqrt{\frac{1-\delta'}{\delta'}}} = O(\sqrt{\delta'})$.
 Let us denote by a random variable $D$ the number of subphases in the execution of the algorithm.
 Let $F_i$ be the length of $i$-th subphase.
 By the standard analysis of the gamblers ruin problem,